zcrayman/tut-data/4/README.ftl.md

 ## Extend the Repository with a Custom Finder

-An Order requires a history of the status updates made to it.
-A history is a list of OrderStatus in date order.
+An Order has a history of the status updates made to it.
+A history is a list of `OrderStatus` objects in date order.

-This requires a more complex query than simply by ID or Order ID.
-It will also require a sort by date.
+You now need a more complex query than simply by ID or Order ID.
+You'll also need to sort by date.

 Create a new test `OrderStatusGetHistoryIntegrationTests`: